ruggeri/tech-notes/randos/heating-and-cooling.md

     tank.
   - This is called a _thermosiphon_, and will use convection (without a pump), to circulate water so that the entire tank is heated.
+  - Note: the density of heated water is only just a little less dense than cold water (at 4C water is 1kg/L, and at 100C it is 0.958kg/L), but it matters enough to drive convection!
 - Conclusions
   - If you have a lot of people in your household who take serial showers, tankless might make sense.